Reading Time: 5 minutes

 See [People, progress and conditions ] for more information.

 When a group is uncertain of its position

-The trip leader should stop, bring the group together, have a rest and a snack, assess the situation and discuss what to do with other leaders and capable navigators in the group.
+Stop, bring the group together, have a rest and a snack, assess the situation and discuss what to do with other leaders and capable navigators in the group.

 Steps to take:

 - Identify last known position on the map, and the time elapsed since the group was there.

 - Calculate approximate distance travelled by estimating the group’s speed taking into account the terrain traversed

 - Determine approximate direction of travel since last known point.